yourcelf/docudig/README.rst

 License
 -------

-This branch is made available under the GPLv3 license.

-Original DocuDig is granted to the public domain.
+Granted to the public domain.
+If you need other licensing, please file an issue.